 The specification for this project needed to meet Measuring Instruments Directive (MID) standards to ensure that the resale systems were able to be used by both authorities.
 Once installed, the facility would share fuel with other local authorities such as the police, ambulance service or local councils, whilst being able to accurately charge for the fuel used by each of the external authorities.

 The thinking behind installing this type of shared system allowed Merseyside Fire and Rescue and Lancashire Fire and Rescue a cost versus benefit justification for the capital equipment purchase.

 Due to the scale of this project, the team here at Fueltek worked closely with both Merseyside Fire and Rescue and Lancashire Fire and Rescue to ensure the clients brief was met to their satisfaction.

 With all products supplied required to meet MID approved standards, Fueltek provided our ATEX approved FT4000AP fuel monitor and dispensing system, with our ATEX approved tank gauging and monitoring system, TankWatch and Fueltek’s FMO management and reporting software.

 When used together, Merseyside Fire and Rescue and Lancashire Fire and Rescue benefit from a modern fuel management system which accurately dispenses and gauges fuel.
-When TankWatch is paired with our online fuel management and reporting software, the client is able to access a real-time stock comparison with the book stock figures; all of this is perfect for this particular project, as the fire service requires instant access to fuel stock after other service providers utilise their fuel storage facility.
+When our fuel tank monitoring system TankWatch is paired with our online fuel management and reporting software, the client is able to access a real-time stock comparison with the book stock figures; all of this is perfect for this particular project, as the fire service requires instant access to fuel stock after other service providers utilise their fuel storage facility.

 Along with this, Fueltek offered a full service, by de-commissioning old underground fuel tanks and disposing of existing dispensing equipment.
 Along with this, groundwork was also required to supply installation for the fuel storage tanks and dispensing equipment across all 15 sites.